 I have only heard of a TV falling off the wall due to it being incorrectly mounted.
 I dive into the top causes for this later on in the article, but the main reason for TV falling off the wall is because the TV was too heavy for the bracket.

 It’s incredibly important to take your time when mounting a TV onto your wall.
 Firstly, your TV will likely be broken forever if it falls from the wall.
 Then we have to think about the damage it will do to your wall and floor.
 Oh and what if the TV lands on something precious?
+This is my favorite TV mount for stopping falls (Amazon link).

 Why Wall Mounted TV's Fall?